2021 Subaru Forester vs Crosstrek

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-More differences can be found when looking at the safety systems of these two Subarus.
-Only the Forester comes standard with high beam assist and EyeSight Driver Assist Technology.
-These components can be found in the Crosstrek, but only on the higher trims.
-High beam assist is included with the top two Crosstrek trims, and EyeSight Driver Assist Technology is standard on the top three Crosstrek trims and available on the lower two.
+The two Subarus differ when it comes to safety systems.
+Only the Forester comes standard with high beam assist and EyeSight Driver Assist Technology, while these components can be found on higher trims of Crosstrek only.
+High beam assist is included with the top two Crosstrek trims while EyeSight Driver Assist Technology is optional on all other Crosstrek trims.

 What exactly is this driver-assist technology package?
-Basically, having driver-assist technology means that one's vehicle can look out for potential problems and send out alerts and/or take action if something is troubling.
-Subaru's EyeSight Driver Assist Technology package consists of pre-collision braking to prevent frontal collisions, lane departure warning so that drivers can stay centered in their lanes, and adaptive cruise control.
-Adaptive cruise control allows the Subaru to adjust its speed if the leading vehicle has changed its pace.
-It's a step up from the traditional cruise control system in which a Subaru would maintain a certain speed, no matter what others are doing.
+Basically, having driver-assist technology means your car can monitor for potential issues and send alerts or take action if something seems amiss.
+Subaru's EyeSight Driver Assist Technology package consists of precollision braking to avoid frontal collisions, lane departure warning so drivers stay focused in their lanes, and adaptive cruise control which allows the Subaru to adjust its speed based on how fast the leading vehicle changes its pace - an improvement over traditional cruise control which would maintain that speed regardless of what others may do.

-These Subarus have a few other safety features as well.
-They both have available reverse automatic braking, blind-spot monitoring, and rear cross-traffic alert, and they have standard rear vision cameras to make it easier to back up.
-Plus, the Forester has an available DriverFocus Distraction Mitigation System that can sense when drivers are looking remind drivers to pay attention to the road.
+These Subarus boast a few other safety features as well.
+Both vehicles have optional reverse automatic braking, blind-spot monitoring and rear cross-traffic alert, plus standard rear vision cameras to make backing easier.
+Furthermore, the Forester offers an available DriverFocus Distraction Mitigation System which detects when drivers are looking away and reminds them to pay attention to the road ahead.